section-engineering-education/engineering-education/articles/css-in-js-solutions/index.md

 ### Cons of CSS
 1. Overriding Inline Styles: The advantage of using inline styling is because of the acceleration of website performance, but it also results in a challenge when trying to override styles.

-Overriding styles is a bit of an issue without the keyword.
-When you use inline styles and try to override them in your stylesheet,  you can’t do that without using the keyword.
+Overriding styles is a bit of an issue without the !important keyword.
+When you use inline styles and try to override them in your stylesheet, you can't do that without using the !important keyword.

-The keyword is bad CSS practice.
+The !important keyword is a bad CSS practice.
 It disrupts the natural flow in applying the CSS rules where in properties are applied from top to bottom.
-With the property will now give priority to the latest value.
+With !important, the property will now give priority to the latest !important value.

-2. Compatibility: One disadvantage of CSS is its compatibility issues across browsers.
+2. Compatibility: One of the disadvantages of CSS is its compatibility issues across browsers.
 What works in Internet Explorer might not work in Google Chrome.
 Yet, web developers have to run compatibility tests with their CSS code or write their code based on the browsers accessing the website.

-3. Performance: Using an external stylesheet slows down performing your website since all CSS files referenced are loaded at once, even when the page needing them is not currently rendered.
+3. Performance: Using an external stylesheet slows down the performance of your website since all CSS files referenced are loaded at once even when the page needing them is not currently rendered.

-However, the performance hindrances can be mitigated by combining multiple stylesheets and inline CSS and it renders only the necessary CSS files on each page.
-This approach is like Styletron’s critical rendering concept as a CSS-in-JS solution.
+However, the performance hindrances can be mitigated by combining multiple stylesheets and inline CSS such that only the necessary CSS files are rendered on each page.
+This approach is similar to Styletron’s critical rendering concept as a CSS-in-JS solution.

 ### CSS-in-JS Solutions for Web Components.
 There are several approaches to adapting CSS-in-JS within your web application.
 The following are different CSS-in-JS solutions to deploy in your web application.